Xyclade/MachineLearning/Readme.md

 ```

 If you look at this implementation you'll notice that there is a method called  ```def getNumericRepresentationForRecords(): (Array[Array[Double]], Array[Double])```.
-This method returns a tuple with as first paramter a matrix in which each row represents a document, and each colomn represents one of the words from the complete vocabulary of the DTM's documents.
+This method returns a tuple with as first parameter a matrix in which each row represents a document, and each column represents one of the words from the complete vocabulary of the DTM's documents.
 Note that the doubles in the first table represent the # of occurrences of the words.

 The second parameter is an array containing all the ranks beloning to the records from the first table.